marcellocostaunipa/d3-basic-course/07-interactivity/README.md

 - How to combine data loading, transformation, and interactivity in one flow

 This lesson shows how to turn a static visualization into an **interactive, user-driven chart**.

----

-You’re ready for the next lesson!
-Send the next JS file when you’re ready for **Lesson 8**.